Tetagan Island is connected to Bodgaya by a shallow channel, and is considerably lower, with a maximum elevation of about 80m.

-The slopes rise fairly steeply and the shoreline is rocky in many places.
+The island’s slopes rise fairly steeply and the shoreline is rocky in many places.

 A narrow beach runs along the northwest of the island, which extends into a sand spit towards the northern tip of the island.

-There are no hotels or resorts on Tetagan Island or any of the other islands within Tun Sakaran Marine Park.
+There are no major hotels or resorts on Pulau Tetagan, or any of the other islands in Tun Sakaran Marine Park.

 There are 3 possible derivations for the name of the island.
 One meaning of ‘tetagan’ in Bajau is interconnecting.
-This could relate to the fact that the island is lying adjacent to, and connected with, Bodgaya.
+This could relate to the fact that the island is lying adjacent and connected to Bodgaya.